watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/servicenow/readme.md

    - Logout
    - Try to log in with username `admin`.
 You should see an error banner and be offered reset your password through a link.
 Set a new password and remember it, as it will be used alongside your username (`admin`) for your Basic Authentication security configuration.

-If you encounter any trouble, follow this [guideline](https://docs.servicenow.com/en-US/bundle/sandiego-platform-administration/page/administer/security/reference/change-default-credentials.html).
+If you encounter any trouble, follow these [guidelines](https://docs.servicenow.com/en-US/bundle/sandiego-platform-administration/page/administer/security/reference/change-default-credentials.html).

  Tip: ServiceNow might as you for your current password.
 To find it, go to your login avatar to access your account and click `Manage Instance Password`.
 You wlll see there your current password.